D. J. Lalama

-D. J. Lalama (born July 21, 1993) is a former professional Canadian football linebacker and is the linebackers coach for the Manitoba Bisons football team of U Sports.
+D. J. Lalama (born July 21, 1993) is a Canadian former professional football linebacker and is the linebackers coach for the Manitoba Bisons football team of U Sports.

 University career

 Lalama began his CIS football career with the Western Mustangs in 2011, but did not play and used a redshirt year.
 Following the departure of coach Mickey Donovan, he transferred to the Manitoba Bisons program, playing in one game in 2012 before suffering a season ending injury.
 He played his first full university season in 2013 and played three years en route to being drafted into the Canadian Football League in 2016.
 He was on the Edmonton Eskimos' practice roster when he requested his release so that he could complete a Master of Business Administration at the University of Manitoba.

 During his final university season in 2016, Lalama led the entire country with 72.5 total tackles and 54 solo tackles and also had three forced fumbles and seven pass breakups.
 For his strong season, he was named the Presidents' Trophy winner and became only the second Bison to win the national award.